markwriter/AngularJSOrderForm/README.md

 A simple order form made with HTML, CSS, and AngularJS

-There will be a new Ui comming out in the next few months as I finsish up other issues.
+There will be a new Ui comming out soon (maybe never) as we finsish up other issues...